Vikr-182/uap-bev/README.md

 challenging scenarios where there is abrupt cut-in, stopping, overtaking, merging, etc from the neighbouring vehicles.

 In this paper, we propose UAP-BEV, a novel approach that models the noise in Spatio-Temporal BEV predictions to create an uncertainty-aware occupancy grid map.
 Using queries of the distance to the closest occupied cell, we obtain a sample estimate of the collision probability of the ego-vehicle.
 Subsequently, our approach uses gradient-free sampling-based optimization to compute low-cost trajectories over the cost map.
 Importantly, the sampling distribution is adapted based on the optimal cost values of the sampled trajectories.
-By explicitly modelling probabilistic collision avoidance in the BEV space, our approach is able to outperform the cost-map- based baselines in collision avoidance, route completion, time to completion, and smoothness.
+By explicitly modelling probabilistic collision avoidance in the BEV space, our approach is able to outperform the cost-map based baselines in collision avoidance, route completion, time to completion, and smoothness.

-## Scenarios Simulated

 [//]: # (Paste images in this section before the table)

 ## Sources of Uncertainity
 <table>
   <tr>
     <td><img src="/README/imgs/uncertain1.png" alt="Image 1"></td>